microsoftarchive/Learn-LTI/USER_GUIDE.md

 > The team at Microsoft hope you love using the LTI tool!
 Thank you for teaching our future!
 ## How to
 ### Create a Microsoft Learn Activity
-From your Institution's LMS
-   1. Add an external tool to Azure
-   2. Now that you're in the Learn LTI tool, locate the General Tab under Configurations
+   In the Learn LTI tool, locate the General Tab under Configurations
       ![General](./images/Configuration.General.PNG)
       - **Description**: Include a brief overview of the activity and key learning objectives for your students
       - **Deadline**: Use the calender to enter when you expect students to have completed the activity